bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 While working on this, though, I get pulled aside by Juro—he wanted me to go print the 48 pages we currently had on [the meta for Murder in MITropolis](https://www.two-pi-noir.agency/puzzles/the_killer), which we now knew was structured vaguely like Cain's Jawbone[^cain].

-See, I'm also the token MIT student on the team, which means I'm one of like two people able to use the printers in the area.
+See, I'm also the token MIT student on the team, which means I'm one of like two people able to use the printers in the area[^printer].
 Off to Stata I went, then—my original plan was the nearby EECS lounge, which I misremembered as having printers.

-I had just gotten settled when the group finishes Cacciando Trio, and Juro then bugs me for the next three pages.
+I had just gotten settled when the rest of the group finished Cacciando Trio, and Juro then bugs me for the next three pages.
 Fine, another five minutes.

 20 minutes later, the same story (with a different puzzle, of course).
 Fortunately it's the last set of pages, which meant I could start focusing down the tail end of Paper Trail.